 Synthetic menopause supplements come from non-natural sources.
 Ingredients are artificial and laboratory-experimented.
 Hormones used for HRT and BHRT are examples.

 Hormone replacement therapy (HRT) uses artificial hormones experimented in labs.
 These hormones don’t have the same chemical structures as endogenous hormones.
 Hormones in HRT also come in fixed doses regardless of the needs of the patient.

 Bioidentical hormones come from sources such as yam, soy and other plants.
 Although considered “safer” than HRT, bioidentical hormones are still synthetic.
 Even if they come from natural sources, they still go through lab testing to be like our natural hormones.
 BHRT comes in individualized doses depending on your needs.

-Synthetic menopause supplements take affect faster because of their strong chemical compounds.
+Synthetic menopause supplements take effect faster because of their strong chemical compounds.